Engelmann, Proceedings of the American Academy of Arts and Sciences 3: 291, 1856

 What is Opuntia dulcis?

-Opuntia dulcis is a widespread medium-sized prickly pear with sweet fruit–hence the name dulcis.
+Opuntia dulcis is a widespread, medium-sized prickly pear with sweet fruit, hence the name dulcis.
+It ranges from western Texas to Arizona.

 From Powell and Weedin, 2004, page 169:

 O. dulcis has been described as a variety of O. phaeacantha.
 However, throughout their overlapping ranges the two cacti are differentiable.
 O. dulcis is a larger plant with ascending branches, to 2(3) ft.
 Sometimes the major branches of O. dulcis may be prostrate with side branches rising to 20 to 30 cm.
-Immature specimens of O. dulcis may overlap in size with O. phaeacantha plants.
+Though larger, immature specimens of O. dulcis may overlap in size with O. phaeacantha plants.
 O. dulcis resembles O. engelmannii in some ways but does not become as erect or large as that Opuntia can.
+O. dulcis is a woody plant whereas O. phaeacantha is not.
 The spines may be in the same arrangement as O. engelmannii, but are more slender.
-See the original citation.
-O. dulcis is hexaploid.
+However, generally O. dulcis has fewer spines per areole than O. engelmannii.